 The St. James General store was founded by Ebenezer Smith in 1857.
 Ebenezer Smith had just returned to Smithtown after participating in the California Gold Rush of the 1840s.
 Ebenezer Smith who was a known descendant of Richard Smith, had originally lived in a hamlet of Smithtown once known as Sherawogge.

-Over time, Ebenezer Smith would pass the store onto his son Everett Smith.
-In 1940, Everett Smith’s father in law took over the store and ran it until he was ninety years old.
+Over time, Ebenezer Smith would pass the store on to his son Everett Smith.
+In 1940, Everett Smith’s father-in-law took over the store and ran it until he was ninety years old.

 Kate DeCamp recalled that when customers would buy gifts at the store, Andy Harvisko and anyone else who worked at the store would wrap the gifts and always place a peppermint stick on it for reasons she can’t remember.
 In the end, it was probably all about the sense of community that took place at the St James General Store fueled by the Harvisko’s love for the store.
 That’s what a general store has always been about in U.S. History.

-In the 1980’s, the St James General Store was taken over by John and Eleanor Oakley.
-Eventually, the Suffolk County Parks Department would purchase the store in 1990 and established the sites historic significance in order for preservation.
+In the 1980s, the St James General Store was taken over by John and Eleanor Oakley.
+Eventually, the Suffolk County Parks Department would purchase the store in 1990 and established the site’s historic significance in order for preservation.
 The St. James General Store was placed on the National Register of Historic Places.
 It is now part of the Deepwells Farm County Park.
 However, it still exists at 516 Moriches Rd, St James, in the middle of a vibrant community.

 For the past one hundred and sixty years, people have passed through the same wooden doors and purchased items from the original counters and cases that have been displaying items for both necessity and pleasure.
 It’s rather an extraordinary experience to browse through a store that is more historically authentic and older than any other general store in the United States.
-If your visiting New York, we highly recommend that you make the trip out to St James and experience this magnificent 19th century general store.
+If you’re visiting New York, we highly recommend that you make the trip out to St James and experience this magnificent 19th-century general store.